-When you share your life with a horse, you know that minor injuries, superficial wounds or emergencies can happen at any time 😢 A well-thought-out, well-organised and, above all, well-stocked first aid kit can make all the difference.
+When you share your life with a horse, you know that minor injuries, superficial wounds or emergency situations can arise at any moment 😢 A well-thought-out, well-organised and well-stocked first aid kit can make all the difference.
 It allows you to act quickly when needed, or while waiting for a vet if necessary.

-In this article, we give you the complete list of essentials to have in your equine first aid kit, along with a few practical tips to help you stay organised 😉
+In this article, we give you the complete list of essentials to have in your equine first aid kit, along with some practical tips to help you stay organised 😉

 A small cut, a graze or a bite?
 You need to be able to clean the affected area quickly and properly.